sam-xl/py_trees_parser/README.md

   determine if the service call was successful, and updates its status accordingly.
 This behavior is useful for controlling external devices connected to the ABB like pneumatic cylinders via ROS 2 services.

+### Pick & Place pipeline
+The components that could make up the process of `pick&place` are created as `ActionClient` behaviors and can be found in `/behavior_tree/behaviors/move.py`.
+We distinguish three different types of motion requests:
+- `MoveCartesian`: By providing among others a `list of waypoints`, motions like __approaching__ a pick/place pose or __retreating__ from one could be achieved with cartesian planning ensuring a linear movement.
+- `MoveJoint`: To reach a specific joint pose in order to __rotate end-effector__ for example, the user can send a `MoveJoint` request by specifying a `target_pose_key` where the _goal pose_ would be stored.
+- `MoveToNamedTarget`: By providing a priorly configured `named_target` i.e. a `named_joint_configuration`, the robot can move to "general areas of interest" notably __general pick/place location__, __inspection_station__ or __open/close fingers__ for a finger gripper...
+_____
+It is necessary to create a specific __gripper_behavior__ depending on its type (fingers, suction, magnetic...) and how it is connected to the robot system.
+One example to be used in Thermoplast is `SetABBIOSignal` which can activate/deactivate the signal of the magnetic gripper.
+____
+The _pick & place pipeline_ can then be composed of the different motion behaviors the behavior_tree provides and easily costumized to the specific use-case in place.
+See subtrees examples: `pick.xml` and `place.xml`, the `pick_and_place.xml` tree is created by providing the formers as substrees.

 ## XML Parser

 The Behavior Tree Parser (`BTParse`) is a Python module that allows you to